GuyYelll/iPRSIM_2025/README.md

 iPRSIM Abroad Research Project Summer 2025 : Sustainability in German Media &amp; Public Perception

-Employing a thematic analysis, this project explores the variability of themes and associations of sustainability in German-language media and compares this framing to.public perceptions captured via Conceptual Association Maps (CAMs) derived from German laypersons at the University of Freiburg.
+Employing a thematic analysis, this project explores the variability of themes and associations of sustainability in German-language media and compares this framing to public perceptions captured via Conceptual Association Maps (CAMs) derived from German laypersons at the University of Freiburg.

 🔍 Research Focus